pub struct JoinHashMap<K: HashKey, S: StateStore, E: JoinEncoding> {

 Why don’t just use a boolean value instead of a degree count?

-Consider the case where we delete a matched record from rhs
+Consider the case where we delete a matched record from rhs.

 Since we can delete a record,

-there must have been a record in rhs
+there must have been a record in rhs that matched the record in lhs.

-So this value is true
+So this value is true.

 But we don’t know how many records are matched after removing this record,